wescotte/distortionizer-SteamVR/README.md

 **Keyboard Controls:**

-		*  SPACEBAR - Toggles stauts overlay ON/OFF
+		*  SPACEBAR - Toggles status overlay ON/OFF
 		*  ENTER KEY - Toggle Linear Transforms ON/OFF/Aspect Ratio Only/Center Only

 		*  Z/X: Toggle the LEFT and RIGHT eye ON/OFF when applying values